PeaceeB/Containerized-Flask-App/README.md

 ## Docker Explanation

 Docker is an open-source platform that enables devs to manage, build, deploy or update containerized applications, as well as pull container images from the Docker Hub.
-Containers are essentially a way to package your applications
+Containers are essentially a way to package your applications in an isolated environment, which improves efficiency.

+## Main Features in this Project

+The code is written in Python, as this is a flask-based application.
+I followed a tutorial from Tech with Tim's video on YouTube.
+I then created a Docker image of my app and ran a CI/CD job to launch the app in the production app once it had successfully been launched on the local/dev environment.